 Most professional cleaning service owners will get to the point in their businesses that they’ll need to hire staff.
 It’s a good thing!
 The caveat is knowing how to hire employees to clean commercial office buildings.
 Where to look for prospects?
 How to do background checks?
 What is a good hiring process?

 Hiring employees to clean offices while my husband, business partner and I handled other matters with our cleaning service was the best thing we could have ever done.
 It almost felt as if we multiplied ourselves.

-We learned that this method of on-boarding new staff has been the best way for us for over 27 years.
-This process allows us to check off the most important factors we look for with new team members.
+We learned how to on-board employees for our cleaning service business during the 27 years we owned our cleaning business.
+This process is proven because it allowed us to check off the most important factors to look for with new team members.

 I guess I should express that right here… you should know what you are looking for in prospective hires.
 You would want new team members that are a good fit for your core beliefs.

-Having a few core beliefs is a good start in finding people who would be a good fit for you.
+Having a few core beliefs is a good start in finding employees who would be a good fit for your cleaning company.

 A core belief can be a part of your mission or vision statement.
 It simplifies how you prefer to operate your business based upon your own personal beliefs.

 Like “Try it better” or “Best is more”.
 Mottos like these can explain who you are and how you operate your commercial cleaning service business.
 Your goal is to hire someone who could live out your company’s values.

 First step in hiring employees is finding an employment agency.